What they're saying about the first-round quarterbacks of 2019

 Anonymous offensive player: "Really big arm.
 Gotta lotta work to do tho!!!"

 Tight end Evan Engram: "I think he has made a lot of progress.
 You can kind of see him getting more comfortable.
 You can see him responding to some of the mistakes that he may have made.
 Maybe have a bad throw and then come out and answer it with five good ones.
-You can definitely see that confidence starting to build and his decision-making is becoming more accurate."
+You can definitely see that confidence starting to build, and his decision-making is becoming more accurate."

 Receiver Sterling Shepard (on Jones' mobility): "Oh man, he pulled that thing and kicked the knees up, it was good (laughter).
 I knew we were going to get the defense on that, but yeah, he looked great running."